The time interpretation of expected utility theory: Discussion

 \section{Discussion}

-Expected utility theory is an 18th-century patch, applied to a flawed conceptual framework established in the 17th century that made blatantly wrong predictions of human behavior.
+EUT is an 18th-century patch, applied to a flawed conceptual framework established in the 17th century that made blatantly wrong predictions of human behavior.
 Because the mathematics of randomness was in its infancy in the 18th century, the conceptual problems were overlooked, and utility theory set economics off in the wrong direction.
 Without any of the arbitrariness inherent in utility functions it is nowadays possible to give a physical meaning to the non-linear mappings people seem to apply to monetary amounts.
-These apparent mappings simply encode the non-linearity of wealth dynamics.
+These apparent mappings simply encode the non-linearity of wealth dyanmics.